- 4 leg quarters (skin on, leg/thigh separated)

 Bake chicken for 20 minutes in oven.
 Baste chicken with any drippings with a pastry brush.
 Continue to cook for another 30 minutes or until juice are clear and chicken is tender.
 Remove from the oven and allow chicken to rest for 10-15 minutes before serving.
 When ready to serve, garnish with whole cilantro leaves.
 Serve immediately.

 Makes approximately 4-5 servings.

-Recipe Activities for Kids
+Recipe Activities for Budding Chefs

 - Have them help pat dry the chicken pieces once they have been separated by an adult.
 Make sure they wash their hands after touching the chicken.

 - Allow your kitchen helper to sprinkle salt/pepper onto the pieces of chicken and have them add to a resealable plastic bag.

 - Let child help measure and pour marinade ingredients together in a bowl.
 They can also help whisk the ingredients together and pour into the resealable bag to coat the chicken.

 - Ask your little chef to tear cilantro leaves from the stem for the garnish.
 See if they can identify the color.
 Have them smell the cilantro and ask them to describe the smell.